Ray-ui/ray-ui.github.io/_pages/about.md

 - [Human-held device WiFi indoor localization dataset](https://github.com/H-WILD/human_held_device_wifi_indoor_localization_dataset): We have developed the H-WILD dataset for WiFi-based indoor localization using human-held devices.
 Special thanks to my collaborator, Guanzhong Wang.
 I welcome potential collaborations to enhance the value of this project for the community.

+- [Waypoint-based Fingerprint Collection Tools](/docs/image-20240820143646502.png "Waypoint-based Fingerprint Collection Workflow"): Inspired by the [Kaggle Indoor Location & Navigation competition](https://kaggle.com/competitions/indoor-location-navigation), I developed a fingerprint collection framework that utilizes landmarks and pedestrian trajectory tracking to support large-scale deployments.
+The codebase is currently for internal use only, as the mapping system is specifically tailored to our deployment scenarios.
+Special thanks to Jinran Sun, Yuhong Sun, Xinxin Li, Lu Yi, and Jiamu Li for their contributions to the data collection efforts.

 # &#127942; Honors and Awards

 <!-- <span class = 'label label-time'> November 2023 </span> Awarded Second Prize (2nd out of 287 teams) and 100,000 CNY in the [First WiFi Sensing Contest](https://www.chaspark.com/#/live/941113361357037568?anchorV=946512265287860224&multi=zh) as the team leader.
 I am grateful to my partner for their collaboration and support, and I extend special thanks to Tongzhou Zhou for his invaluable guidance on my presentation. -->

 - **Nov 2023**: Awarded Second Prize (2nd out of 287 teams) and 100,000 CNY in the [First WiFi Sensing Contest](https://www.chaspark.com/#/live/941113361357037568?anchorV=946512265287860224&multi=zh) as the team leader.
 I am grateful to my partner for their collaboration and support, and I extend special thanks to Tongzhou Zhou for his invaluable guidance on my presentation.

 - **Undergraduate**: